clarkfitzg/course_planning/bigdata.md

 Upon completion of this course, students will be able to:

-- Develop complete statistical computer programs based on high level directions, using standard software implementations.
+- Develop complete statistical computer programs based on high level directions, using standard software packages.
-    Their programs will be complete in the sense that they start with processing raw data, and finish with final summaries and results necessary for reports.
+    Their programs will be complete in the sense that they start with processing raw data, and finish by producing final summaries and results necessary for reports.
 - Summarize their approach and conclusions for a data analysis problem through technical written reports with appropriate graphics.
 - Apply standard statistical techniques suitable for big data, for example, dimension reduction, clustering algorithms, and text mining.
 - Identify and extract elements of interest from complex data sets, including tabular, hierarchical, streaming, and text data.